Last Updated on

 In fact, it works with practically any video you want including Youtube.

-The websites states that there are over 500 different file formats that this software works with.
+The websites state that there are over 500 different file formats that this software works with.

 This is really helpful for those who have older phones or video equipment that doesn’t support the normal .mp4 file format that is pretty much industry standard today.

-Here are a few of the many file formats that are listed on the site: “HD, AVI, MP4, WMV, MKV, FLV, MOV, etc” You can download this app at Blackmart or from the Google Play Store link below.
+- Here are a few of the many file formats that are listed on the site: “HD, AVI, MP4, WMV, MKV, FLV, MOV, etc” You can download this app at Blackmart or from the Google Play Store, one more important point to mention is that this is completely free software.

 I love when someone creates helpful apps for Android users, especially these sorts of video applications.